Bastet: Ancient Egypt’s Most Important Cat Goddess

 Lady of Asheru

 Reliefs in the temple of Karnak, for example, show the pharaoh celebrating ritual races carrying either four scepters and a bird or an oar in front of Bastet.
-Our goddess is in this instance referred to as Sekhet-neter.
+Bastet is in this instance referred to as Sekhet-neter.
 This translates to the ‘Divine Field’, which is a reference to Egypt as a whole.
 So indeed, the lady of Asheru represents the protection of the whole of Egypt.

 Bastet’s Cult and its Centers

-Bastet had her very own cult, which was located in the north-east delta of the Nile.
+Bastet had her very own cult, which was located in the northeast delta of the Nile.
 It was located in a city known as Bubastis, which translates to the ‘house of Bastet’.
 The actual center where Bastet was worshiped is heavily ruined these days, and no real recognizable images that affirm the actual influence of Bastet can be seen there.

 Luckily, there are some nearby tombs that give some information about the goddess Bastet and her importance in ancient Egypt.
 From these tombs, we learn that Bastet had the single most elaborate festival in Egypt.
-This definitely says something, since it means that she had a bigger festival than the creator of all: her father Ra .
+This definitely says something, since it means that she had a bigger festival than the creator of all: her father Ra.

-The festival was celebrated with feasts, music, a lot of dancing, and unrestrained wine-drinking.
+The festival was celebrated with feasts, music, a lot of dancing, and unrestrained wine drinking.
 During the festival, sacred rattles were used as a sign of jubilation to Bastet.

 Bastet and Mummified Cats